damhiya/Coq-tips/README.md

 ### `refine` tactic
 Similar to `exact`, but holes are allowed.
 ### `Program Definition` and `Program Fixpoint`
-To leave holes in a definition, or to obligate the proof of the termination of recursive definition.
+Use this to leave holes in a definition, or to obligate the proof of the termination of recursive definition.
 ### `ltac:(tac)`
-Filling a hole in an expression by invoking a tactic.
+This is used for filling a hole in an expression by invoking a tactic.

 ## Normalization of proof terms
 ### `Qed` and `Defined`
+`Qed` adds the proof term as an opaque constant.
-It's okay to use proof mode for defining computable functions, but you must end the proof with `Defined` instead of `Qed`.
+So when you use proof mode for defining computable functions, you must end the proof with `Defined` instead of `Qed`.
 Otherwise, it won't reduce.
 ### `lia`
 `lia` generates opaque proof term.